 There are a variety of options available when it comes to the type of life insurance policy you choose.
 These can affect the cost of the premiums as well as what the policy covers you for.

-Term Life Insurance is taken out for an agreed term, for example 10, 20 or 30 years, to cover the specific period of time in which it is needed.
-Whilst raising your children perhaps, or paying off your mortgage.
+The term could be whilst raising your children, or paying off your mortgage.
 It is the most affordable way to buy life insurance, but only pays out if you die during the term of the policy.

 The two most common types of Term Life Insurance are Level Life Insurance and Decreasing Life Insurance.